mellaurie/DLC-Help/pages/02.mycourses-closing/docs.md

 ---
-title: MyCourses is Closing
+title: MyCourses is Closed
 taxonomy:
     category: docs
 published: true
 ---

 !!
-Please be advised that MyCourses, the previous TWU learning management system, will be closed on June 15, 2020.
+Please be advised that MyCourses, the previous TWU learning management system, was closed on June 15, 2020.

 ## Students